 - Arrive well hydrated.

 - Don’t overpack.
-Squeezing through crowds of up to 30,000 fiesteros with a backpack radiating heat and drenching your top isn’t fun.
+Squeezing through crowds of up to 30,000 fiesteros with a sweaty backpack radiating heat isn’t fun.
+Nor is it the safest way to look after your things.
 Your best bet is an over-the-shoulder bag with a zipper or clasp, just big enough for sun cream & some cash.